tseemann/any2fasta/README.md

 * `-l` will lowercase all the letters
 * `-u` will uppercase all the letters
 * `-q` will prevent logging messages being printed
-* `-f` decides how the FASTA ID will be printed when GENBANK is input

 ## Issues